Recommendations

 Wild bears that bother livestock are captured with ropes and shipped to zoos.

-The influence of W. Earle Frank in Roping Wild Bears can be felt in the way modern Documentary films handle stylistic flair.
+The influence of W. Earle Frank in Roping Wild Bears can be felt in the way modern Short films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1934 release set a high bar for atmospheric immersion.

 View Details